Here are 18 important tips to prevent teacher burnout!

 12. Be a team player

 We are one small part of the larger school community.
-We must work together toward a common goal.
-We are not more important than any other class, nor are we less important.
+As a result, we must work together toward a common goal.
+Our class is not more important than any other class, nor are we less important.
 We need to support one another instead of fight for what is ours.
 When we are in fight mode, we tire ourselves out.

 Every activity, lecture, or song selection must have purpose and value.
-Any additional concert, evening or weekend event must feel important.
+When we expect our students to participate in any additional evening event or weekend performance, it must feel important.
 Without purpose, all parties lose energy.
+As a result, we burnout, and so do our students.

 15. Always eat lunch – but not always in the teacher’s room